Article - 4 minute read

 What Is Symmetric Dimethylarginine?

 Symmetric dimethylarginine is an amino acid your dog’s body produces constantly as cells break down proteins.
 Every nucleated cell generates some SDMA, though concentrations peak in brain tissue.
 Unlike many waste products processed through multiple pathways, SDMA takes one primary route out: kidney filtration.
+Other waste products, such as urea, are also filtered by the kidneys and are commonly measured alongside SDMA to assess kidney function.

 This single elimination pathway makes SDMA exceptionally valuable for assessing kidney function.
 When filtration slows, SDMA accumulates in the bloodstream at levels that correlate directly with glomerular filtration rate.
 SDMA serves as a reliable surrogate marker for measuring kidney function without the complexity and expense of traditional GFR testing methods.